thibaultduponchelle/thibaultduponchelle.github.io/_posts/2021-02-14-The-hidden-gem-of-Perl-advent-calendars-of-2020.md

 title: The hidden gem of Perl advent calendars of 2020
 date: 2021-02-14 17:47:24
 ---
-We had advent calendars once again this year :smiley:
+We had advent calendars once again this year:

 ![Yeah Kiss](/assets/images/3nb4l1imqqf87fk29a85.gif)

 There was the [Perl advent calendar 2020](http://perladvent.org/2020/) that was special this year since it was a "best of".